M$^2$-Spectral Estimation: A Flexible Approach Ensuring Rational Solutions: An integrability condition and the interior solution

 \section{An integrability condition and the interior solution}

 \cref{thm_dual} in the previous section does not exclude the possibility that the optimal $\Qb^\circ$ may fall on the boundary $\partial\Lscr_+$, in which case it is not necessarily a stationary point and the corresponding primal ``variable'' $\Phi_\nu(\Qb^\circ)$ in \eqref{Phi_nu} may not satisfy the moment equations.
 In other words, the measure $\Phi_\nu(\Qb^\circ)\d\m$ may be primal infeasible. {The aim of this section is to show that the parameter $\nu$, parametrizing the divergence family, can cure such primal infeasibility.
 More precisely, choosing $\nu$ sufficiently large,} the existence of an interior minimizer $\Qb^\circ$ {is guaranteed}.
-In that case, we can conclude the primal optimality of {a rational coercive function} $\Phi_\nu(\Qb^\circ)\d\m$.
+In that case, we can conclude the primal optimality of the absolutely continuous measure $\Phi_\nu(\Qb^\circ)\d\m$ with a rational coercive density.

 \begin{proposition} If $\nu\geq\frac{md}{2}+1$, then $J_\nu(\bar{\Qb})=\infty$ for $\bar{\Qb}$ on the boundary {$\partial\Lscr_+$} of the feasible set. \end{proposition}